nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 9-July-2023

+Updated my Portfolio WebApp with the Bigfoot Form project at version 1.0.6.
+There are some issues I need to resolve with the Portfolio WebApp when I get a chance:

+- Awesome Slider is a legacy dependency that is no longer supported so I should replace it.
+- The React design is pre-React Hooks, so I could start updating it to with useState, useEffect, etc.

+One of my backlog items is to learn how to build, bundle, package, and publish a project.
+For this exercise I will use React as a starting point.

 ## Sunday 8-July-2023

-Continued setting up Chai and learning how to integrated it into the JS-code-challenges repo and test the code challenge from yesterday.
+Continued working with Chai and learning how to integrated it into the JS-code-challenges repo and test the code challenge from yesterday.
 Some key takeaways:

 - Since the code challenge implementation was a prototype added to the String object, the test file simply needed to require the file containing the prototype function.
 No module exports were necessary.
 - Testing non-alpha string characters for upper- and lower-case is futile.
 Just test for if the String is an upper-case character and if so do the appropriate processing otherwise do the _other_ processing for any other case.